Greta Keller: Personal life

-Greta Keller's first marriage to the singer Joe Sargent in 1928 did not last; he turned out to be an alcoholic.
+Greta Keller's first marriage was to the singer Joe Sargent, with whom she recorded some songs, began in 1928 and ended in divorce.

 Her second marriage started and ended in Hollywood, where she met and married Gaspar Griswold Bacon, Jr. son of Gaspar G. Bacon from a prominent family in Boston.
 The elder Bacon was a member of the board of Harvard University, had been a close associate of J. P. Morgan, and later served as Secretary of State under Theodore Roosevelt and ambassador to France under William Howard Taft.
 In her later years, Keller disclosed that both she and Bacon were bisexuals and that their lavender marriage partly served as what she referred to as a "beard", allowing both of them to maintain the requisite façade in Hollywood, where they were both attempting to establish film careers.

 Her husband, known in film and theater as David Bacon, was murdered in 1943, two weeks after finishing a major role in the Republic serial The Masked Marvel.
 Speculation involved affairs with Howard Hughes and another actor, but the murder investigations ceased without a result, and the files later disappeared.
-Due to that shock and a counter-indicated dose of morphine administered by Bacon's brother, a physician, Greta's child with Bacon was stillborn.
-It took some time for her to recover from these events, but she restarted her career in Switzerland, then on to Vienna, Berlin and New York City.

-From 1973 until her death in November 1977, Keller lived, worked, and traveled with her partner Wolfgang Nebmaier.
+From 1973 until her death in November 1977, Keller lived, worked, and traveled with her partner Wolfgang Nebmaier, who was 40 years her junior.
+A planned marriage between them did not come to pass before Keller's death in 1977.